axiros/transcrypt/show.markdown

 **Promote Transcrypt.**

-This talk is primarily to motivate a new way of web development, including
+This talk is primarily to advocate Web Development for

 - serious / commercial / large scale
 - supportable
 - multi membered
 - state of the art projects,
-- including newest javascript designs and libs.
+- based on most modern javascript designs and libs,

+*while thinking and writing **Python** for backend **and** frontend.*

-While extensions are welcome, Transcrypt is ready for that and deserves far more attention**!**
+Transcrypt is ready for that and deserves far more attention**!**

 ![](./img/gh.png)

-<div style="font-size: 25px;"><i>I'm NOT the author of Transcrypt, just a convinced user, lacking time to contribute much.</i></div>

 # Part I: Transcrypt